notthetup/blog/_posts/2016-10-26-dynamic-dns.md

 dynamic.chinpen.net
 ```

-On the CloudFlare side, I had a A record, which pointed the desired URL (dynamic.chinpen.net) to the the local IP address.
+On the CloudFlare side, I created an A record, which pointed the desired URL (dynamic.chinpen.net) to the the local IP address.
 This record would then get automatically updated by `ddclient` when it sees the local IP address changing.

 ![](images/2016/10/dns.jpg)

 ## Running ddclient

-I run `ddclient` on the Raspberry Pi itself, but you could always run it on any small linux box.
+I run `ddclient` on the Raspberry Pi itself, but you could always run it on any linux box.
 In fact that's another great use for an old Raspberry Pi.

 The main reason this technique works for me is that I don't really need very very high availability.
-With this current setup there is a possibility the server would be unaccessible for an hour in the worst case scenario, and that's a chance I am comfortable with.
+With this current setup there is a possibility the server would be unaccessible for five minutes (300 seconds) in the worst case scenario, and that's a chance I am comfortable with.